Cal Raleigh

 Subscribe now to instantly reveal our take on this news.

-Raleigh is not in the Mariners' starting lineup against the Athletics on Tuesday.
+Raleigh is not in the lineup for Sunday's game against the Angels.

 Subscribe now to instantly reveal our take on this news.